mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 2) Manually Install <br>
 To install Elasticsearch on a system such as VM or laptop or desktop, download the release from Elasticsearch, ensure that the required version of Java and other required software dependencies are installed, and then install and start Elasticsearch. https://www.elastic.co/downloads/past-releases/elasticsearch-8-1-0

-### Uplaoding The File/Data
+### Uploading The File/Data
 The file named solar_eclipse_2024.json has the data.

-## What this doesnt cover:
+## What this doesnt explicitly cover:
-1) Write and execute a query that searches across multiple clusters
 2) Configure a cluster for cross cluster search
 3) Implement cross-cluster replication

+## Notes:
+This shows an example for how to "Write and execute a query that searches across multiple clusters" but this doesnt actually
 ## What this does cover:
 Everything else on the topic list for the 8.1 exam as of June 15th, 2023.

 ## Lets Get Started:
 This example will walk you through the majority of the Elasticsearch Certified Engineer Exam using some 2024 solar eclipse totality information for state parks.

+Steps:
+1) We will define an index, then an index template
+2) Upload the data
+3) Check the cluster health and configure cluster restore
+4)

 ### Define an index that satisfies a given set of requirements
 Insert explanation here